 8 – Listen to Music

-Music gives the INFP a way to escape their current feeling of being lost and without answers, and let’s them just feel whatever emotions the music lends them.
-Music also allows them to access their tertiary Sensing side, and lets them relax more and just take in the musical experience.
-The type of music INFPs will enjoy varies from person to person; some INFPs mentioned blasting loud, industrial music as a way to regain equilibrum; others enjoyed peaceful indie music.
+Music gives the INFP a way to escape their current feeling of being lost and without answers, and lets them just feel whatever emotions the music lends them.
+Music also allows them to access their tertiary Sensing side and lets them relax more and just take in the musical experience.
+The type of music INFPs will enjoy varies from person to person; some INFPs mentioned blasting loud, industrial music as a way to regain equilibrium; others enjoyed peaceful indie music.
 Either way, INFPs are greatly affected by music as a way to handle stress and manage their feelings.

 9 – Spend Time with a Pet